-The principle areas of work for the Public Health Unit are:
+The principle areas of work are:

 Exotic mosquitoes pose a potential threat to public health.
 Mosquitoes can spread diseases to humans, transmitting Dengue Fever, Ross River Virus, Yellow Fever, Malaria, West Nile Virus, Japanese Encephalitis and Zika Virus.
 Dengue, for example, is prevalent in all Pacific island nations, except New Zealand.
 The risk of disease-carrying mosquitoes reaching NZ increases with global warming and international travel, and more than half the world is at risk from the diseases borne by these insects.

 Unwanted mosquito species are regularly intercepted at our international borders; and they enter the country via a number of pathways.
 To ensure these exotics do not establish themselves in New Zealand, Health Protection staff from the Public Health Unit (PHU) maintain a mosquito surveillance programme around our ports of entry, namely Marsden Pt Refinery, Northport Log Port, Onerahi Airport, Kerikeri Airport and Opua Marina.